meltyourface/blank/posts/Goddess-worship/Divination-Celestial-Feminine-Alignment-System/index.md

 **Introduction**:

-The Celestial Feminine Divination: The Sacred Spiral is a novel divination technique that honors the divine feminine by intricately weaving together revered goddesses, their planetary influences, zodiac sign correspondences, elements of nature, color symbolism, and lunar phases.
+**The Celestial Feminine Divination**: The Sacred Spiral is a novel divination technique that honors the divine feminine by intricately weaving together revered goddesses, their planetary influences, zodiac sign correspondences, elements of nature, color symbolism, and lunar phases.
 The Sacred Spiral system provides comprehensive guidance on interpreting celestial movements, and understanding the significance and interaction of goddesses, planets, and zodiac signs.
 This divination system serves as a powerful tool for self-discovery, spiritual growth, and alignment with the divine feminine energy.

 Method of Interpreting Celestial Movements: